SonyaMoisset/Pluralsight_Training/README.md

 - NPM Playbook by Joe Eames
 - Using The Chrome Developer Tools by John Sonmez
 - Troubleshooting Skills by Geoffrey Grosenbach
+- Creating a Custom Jekyll Theme by Gary Simon
 - LinkedIn Strategy: Optimize Your Profile by Jason Alba

 ## HTML/HTML5